lanavdove/green-leaf-footprints/README.md

 ## Developer Manual

 ### Installation
-npm i to install all dependencies for the application
+*go to the root repository that has the package.json *npm i to install all dependencies for the application

 ### Running the Application on a Server
 ### Tests